Code-Institute-Submissions/luxury-watches/README.md

 Building the platform:

 This website is built with HTML, a bootstrap framework with CSS styling.
 Java for the hamburger Menu.
+Mainly Bootstrap.

 I am using Github and Gitpod to create the server environment to allow the coding of the website.
 Bootstrap will be used in order to ensure a mobile optimized environment.